OpenAsar/capybara/README.md

 You can also pass your exe args with `--process-start-args ...` at the end.

 ### Uninstall
 Capybara also provides uninstalling via `--uninstall`.
-Values to delete and determined from the product name, gotten from the name of the folder it is in (eg: if it's in `Capy\capybara.exe`, it'll use product name `Capy`).
+Values to delete are determined from the product name, gotten from the name of the folder it is in (eg: if it's in `Capy\capybara.exe`, it'll use product name `Capy`).
 This will automatically try to delete:
 - Registry values:
   - Auto run / run on startup (`HKCU\Software\Microsoft\Windows\CurrentVersion\Run > {product name}`)
   - Protocol (`HKCU\Software\Classes\{product name}`)